trosenkrantz/RAPTOR/readme.md

 RAPTOR outputs and logs with this encoding as well, allowing for easy copy-paste.
 Additionally, RAPTOR can convert between files and this encoding.

-Because of the encodings for hex strings and command substitutions, if we in a rare case want to represent the four byte character sequences `\x00` through `\xff` or the three byte`\$(` sequence, we must hex encode the `\` as `\\x5c`.
+Because of the encodings for hex strings and command substitutions, if we in a rare case want to represent the four characters `\x00` through `\xff` or the three characters `\$(`, we must hex encode the `\` as `\\x5c`.
 E.g., RAPTOR encoding `\\x5c00` to represent the four bytes `\x00`.

 ### Command substitution
 Command substitution is a powerful tool allowing for:
 - Unbounded output, like sequence numbers.
-- Probabilistic, random, or other non-deterministic behaviour.
+- Probabilistic, random, and other non-deterministic behaviour.
 - Using mathematics
-- Using commands, scripts and programs for generating outputs.
+- Using scripts and programs for generating outputs.

 RAPTOR executes commands natively on the OS, with `sh` on UNIX and `cmd` on Windows.
 We can use piping, e.g., `\\$(ls -S | head -n 1)` on UNIX and `\\$(dir | findstr txt)` on Windows.